Air Cleaner Regulation (AB 2276)

 - Research Project: Survey of the Use of Ozone-Generating Air Cleaners by the California Public (2006)

 - Technical Report: Evaluation of Ozone Emissions from Portable Indoor Air Cleaners: Electrostatic Precipitators and Ionizers (2008)

 - Research Project: In-duct Air Cleaning Devices: Ozone Emission Rates and Test Methodology (2014)

 How to Stay Updated

-CARB encourages those interested in this regulation to sign up for the Air Cleaner Regulation Email Distribution List, in order to receive email notification of all notices given and actions taken related to the implementation of this regulation.
-If you have further questions, contact email@example.com or (916) 324-9233.
+CARB encourages those interested in this regulation to subscribe to the Air Cleaner Regulation topic, in order to receive email notification of all notices given and actions taken related to the implementation of this regulation.
+If you have further questions, contact firstname.lastname@example.org or (916) 324-9233.